 \begin{remark} If $c\to0$, the bound in Theorem \ref{thm:M1bound} recovers the bound \eqref{eq:kairouzbound} for local differential privacy, as we expect due to the fact that $(\varepsilon,0)$-PML $\iff$ $\varepsilon$-LDP.
-On the other hand, if $c=\nicefrac{1}{N}$, we have $\eta_\text{TV}(\varepsilon,\nicefrac{1}{N})=e^\varepsilon-1$, which is also achieved by the optimal mechanisms designed with respect to the uniform distribution in \cite{10646583}. \end{remark} \begin{remark} The binary-output construction achieving the bound in Theorem \ref{thm:M1bound} used in the proof of Theorem \ref{thm:M1bound} is the following: Let $q \in \{1,\dots,N-1\}$ and let
+On the other hand, if $c=\nicefrac{1}{N}$, we have $\eta_\text{TV}(\varepsilon,\nicefrac{1}{N})=e^\varepsilon-1$, which is also achieved by the optimal mechanisms designed with respect to the uniform distribution in \cite{10646583}. \end{remark} \begin{remark} A binary-output construction achieving the bound in Theorem \ref{thm:M1bound} is the following: Let $q\in\{1,...,N-1\}$ and let

-From these values, the first column $p\in(0,1)^N$ of an optimal mechanism $K_1^* = [p,1-p]$ is given as,
+From these values, the first column $p\in[0,1]^N$ of an optimal mechanism $K^* = [p,1-p]$ is given as,

 \end{remark} Theorem~\ref{thm:fdivcontraction} and Theorem~\ref{thm:M1bound} together show the statement in Theorem~\ref{thm:summary}.
 We conclude this section with an example. \begin{example}[Binary mechansim] If $N=2$, the only choice in Remark \ref{rem:optimalM} is $q=1$.
 Hence, an optimal mechanism for $(\varepsilon,c)$-PML in the binary-input case is